Getting Started in DS

 • a reference librarian pointing a researcher to datasets that might help them with their research enquiry

-• an imagining technician creating a 3D model of a collection item
+• an imaging technician creating a 3D model of a collection item

 • a licensing manager keeping up to date on the latest uses of Text and Data Mining (TDM) and AI in research so that digital collections meets the needs of library users and staff who want to work with them at scale

-• a major interdisciplinary research project using the latest technologies to ask research questions of digital heritage collections https://livingwithmachines.ac.uk/
+• a project manager leading a major interdisciplinary research project using the latest technologies to ask research questions of digital heritage collections

-• a curator creating an online exhibit with annotations https://www.exhibit.so/
+• a curator creating an interactive online exhibit with annotations

-• an assistant librarian attending a summer school https://www.cdh.cam.ac.uk/dataschools/
+• an assistant librarian attending a summer school on working with cultural heritage data

-Why is it important for library staff to learn these skills?
+Why is it important for library staff to learn Digital Scholarship and Data Science skills?

 • Libraries need to continually keep apace this digital turn in order to understand the change in service requirements and support colleagues and each other keen to make the most of it.